-The bridge, now 85 years old, is in relatively good condition.
+The bridge, now 84 years old, is in relatively good condition.
 Several components, including the piers and the steel structure, will, however, require repairs in the next few years.
 Some bearings must be replaced, a portion of the pavement must be resurfaced, and painting work must be performed.
 A study on the bearing capacity of the structure confirms the existence of other risks related to the structural capacity of the bridge, which requires steel reinforcement.

-Work, in the order of \$11.8 M, has been carried out in the last quarter, particularly to rehabilitate the piers and reinforce the steel.
-In addition, during the second quarter, a new project to illuminate the bridge was launched in collaboration with the Society for the Celebration of Montréal's 375th Anniversary.
+Work, in the order of \$9.2 M, has been carried out in the last quarter, particularly to rehabilitate the piers and reinforce the steel.
+In addition, during the second quarter, a new project to illuminate the bridge was launched in collaboration with the Society for the Celebration of Montréal's 375th Anniversary and the Federal Secretariat Canada 150.
+In the third quarter, a design project was awarded and engineering work started for this new project.